kaorahi/katawrap/README.md

 The following fields are supported in addition to the original ones.

 * `sgf` (string): Specify SGF string instead of `moves`, `rules`, etc.
 * `sgfFile` (string): Specify the path of SGF file instead of `sgf`.
 Gzipped SGF is also accepted if the path ends with '.gz'.
+Use the option `-disable-sgf-file` if you need to disable `sgfFile` for some security reason.
 * `analyzeTurnsFrom`, `analyzeTurnsTo`, `analyzeTurnsEvery` (integer): Specify "turns from N", "turns to N", "N every turns" instead of `analyzeTurns`.
 Any of three fields can be combined.
 "To N" includes N itself ("from 70 to 80" = [70, 71, ..., 80]).
 The last turn after endgame is also included unless `analyzeTurnsTo` is specified explicitly.
 * `includeUnsettledness` (boolean): If true, report unsettledness (`includeOwnership` is turned on automatically).
 If not specified, defaults to true unless the option `-extra normal` is set.
 See the next section for details.